Skip to main content Skip to navigation

 • Gardening experience

-• Staff will email/USPS mail confidential reference letters to the references listed on the application.
+• Staff will email (preferred) or USPS mail confidential reference letters to the references listed on the application.
 At least two must be returned before the applicant can be accepted into the Master Gardener program.

-• Step 5 – Interview – We invite applicants in for an informal interview giving the applicant the opportunity to learn more about the Master Gardener Program and ask questions about training and volunteer work.
+• Step 5 – Interview – All applicants must attend an informal interview which gives applicants the opportunity to learn more about the Master Gardener Program and ask questions about training and volunteer work.

 • Step 6 – Applicants will be advised if they were selected for the Master Gardener Program.